 Virgin Media runs its own network, which is available to around 60% of UK households.
 With by far the fastest internet speeds in the country, Virgin should be your first choice if you need super fast broadband and it’s available in your area.

 What speed do I need?

-- If you have a 4K TV and stream 4K content – Both 4K (ultra high-definition) TVs and 4K streaming content are becoming more and more common.
-And the bandwidth required for one 4K stream can be anything up to 40Mbps on its own.
-Bear this in mind when choosing your speed
+If you have a 4K TV and stream 4K content, the bandwidth required for this alone can be anything up to 40Mbps.
+Bear this in mind when choosing your speed.